schneems/schneems/talks.md

 ### Millions of Apps - What we learned (2013)

 Heroku has deployed millions of web apps.
 When you've run that many applications, it's hard not to notice when frameworks and developers do things wrong, and when they do them right.
-We've taken a look at the most common patterns and boiled down the best of our advice in to 12 simple factors that can help you build your next app to be stable, successful, and scaleable.
+We've taken a look at the most common patterns and boiled down the best of our advice into 12 simple factors that can help you build your next app to be stable, successful, and scaleable.
 After this talk you'll walk away with in depth knowledge of web framework design patterns and practical examples of how to improve your application code.

 - [Video](https://www.youtube.com/watch?v=gIdB9Yw2gXc)
 - [Slides](https://speakerdeck.com/schneems/millions-of-apps-deployed)